Memory and aging: Theories

-Another theory that is being examined to explain age related declines in working memory is that there is a limit in attentional resources seen as we age.
+Another theory that is being examined to explain age related declines in working memory is that there is a limit in attentional resources seen over age.
 This means that older individuals are less capable of dividing their attention between two tasks, and thus tasks with higher attentional demands are more difficult to complete due to a reduction in mental energy.
-Tasks that are simple and more automatic, however, see fewer declines as we age.
+Tasks that are simple and more automatic, however, see fewer declines from age.
 Working memory tasks often involve divided attention, thus they are more likely to strain the limited resources of aging individuals.

 Speed of processing is another theory that has been raised to explain working memory deficits.
-As a result of various studies he has completed examining this topic, Salthouse argues that as we age our speed of processing information decreases significantly.
-It is this decrease in processing speed that is then responsible for our inability to use working memory efficiently as we age.
+As a result of various studies he has completed examining this topic, Salthouse argues that as one ages, the speed of processing information decreases significantly.
+It is this decrease in processing speed that is then responsible for the inability to use working memory efficiently as one ages.
 The younger persons brain is able to obtain and process information at a quicker rate which allows for subsequent integration and manipulation needed to complete the cognitive task at hand.
 As this processing slows, cognitive tasks that rely on quick processing speed then become more difficult.

 Finally, the theory of inhibitory control has been offered to account for decline seen in working memory.
 This theory examines the idea that older adults are unable to suppress irrelevant information in working memory, and thus the capacity for relevant information is subsequently limited.
 Less space for new stimuli due may attribute to the declines seen in an individual's working memory as they age.

-As we age, deficits are seen in the ability to integrate, manipulate, and reorganize the contents of working memory in order to complete higher level cognitive tasks such as problem solving, decision making, goal setting, and planning.
+As the aging process continues, deficits are seen in the ability to integrate, manipulate, and reorganize the contents of working memory in order to complete higher level cognitive tasks such as problem solving, decision making, goal setting, and planning.
 More research must be completed in order to determine what the exact cause of these age-related deficits in working memory are.
 It is likely that attention, processing speed, capacity reduction, and inhibitory control may all play a role in these age-related deficits.
 The brain regions that are active during working memory tasks are also being evaluated, and research has shown that different parts of the brain are activated during working memory in younger adults as compared to older adults.
 This suggests that younger and older adults are performing these tasks differently.